eighttrigrams/tsfun/doc/structures.md

 We have different sets of functions to treat Arrays as either linear vector or list like collections or as set like collections.

-##### Objects

-TODO mention typescript index signatures and -Map suffix

-### Structures

-We talk about about tsfun Objects in contexts where we care about a composed data structure, like for example `{a: {b: [1, 2, 4], c: 'e'}`.

-Arrays can be seen as deep nested structures as well.

-TODO talk about equal, arrayEquivalent, objectEquivalent, copies (copy vs clone) etc.

-### -Object suffixed collection functions

 ## Utilities for Collections